 There aren’t many options to get to Terceira island.
-In fact, you can only get there by taking a plane between this and other islands of the archipelago but also mainland Portugal and some other international destinations.
+In fact, you can only get there by taking a plane from the airline TAP (affiliate link), for example, between this and other islands of the archipelago but also mainland Portugal and some other international destinations.

 As an alternative, you should also know that, during the high season, you can get to the island by ferry, if you’re staying in one of the other islands of Azores.

 Pousada de Angra do Heroísmo **** (affiliate link)